5 Simple Ways to Pay Your Water Bill Online and Avoid Late Fees

 • Set Up Payment Reminders: Use your phone’s calendar, a dedicated reminder app, or the features within your online payment platform to get alerts a few days before the due date.
 This gives you ample time to pay.

-• Pay Before the Due Date: Aim to pay your bill at least 2-as per the latest official guidelines before the actual due date.
+• Pay Before the Due Date: Aim to pay your bill at least 2-3 days before the actual due date.
 This buffer helps account for any potential processing delays or technical glitches.

 • Check Payment Status Online: After making a payment, always verify its status on the water board’s website or the payment platform.
-Don’t assume success until you see a confirmed status.
+Do not assume success until you see a confirmed status.

 • Understand Payment Deadlines: Familiarise yourself with your water board’s specific billing cycle and grace periods.
 Some boards have stricter deadlines than others, as per their local policies.